jerromjohnbaptist/ZSH-configure/README.md

 # My zsh
-Here is a personnal zsh terminal, very simple but nice.
+Here is a personnal zsh terminal.
 Used with Windows Terminal on WSL2 and Virtual Machines.

 Follow
 ```console